Atit Daosawang

-Atit Daosawang (อาทิตย์ ดาวสว่าง) is a Thai professional footballer who plays as a centre-back for MH Nakhon Si City in Thai League 3.
+Atit Daosawang (อาทิตย์ ดาวสว่าง) is a Thai former professional footballer who plays as a centre-back.

 Football career

 Atit Daosawang is known as the youngest player to play the Thai Premier League in 2009.
 He debuted when he was just 16 years and 131 days old when he played for TOT-CAT F.C. against Muangthong United on 24 March 2009.

 International career

 Atit played for Thailand's first team against China in a friendly match, which Thailand won 5–1.
 He represented Thailand U23 in the 2013 Southeast Asian Games.
 Atit is part of Thailand's squad in the 2014 AFF Suzuki Cup.

 Atit won the 2015 Southeast Asian Games with Thailand U23.